therealnoof/terraform-aws-sslo-lab/README.md

   secret_key = ""
 }

-This template uses AWS Gov and custom AMI's for the Jumpbox and Firewall.
+This template uses AWS Gov region and custom AMI's for the Jumpbox and Firewall.
+If you need to use a different region then replace the regions in the main.tf

 The jumpbox is a Windows Server 2019 box with RDS and ADDS roles installed.
 This allows for the creation of unlimited AD users and more importantly RDS users.
 This allows for a single jump box.